browsermedia/bcms_polling/README.markdown

 BrowserCMS Core Notes:
 ================
 * Using nested_attributes doesn't work without some monkeying around.
 Specifically, BrowserCMS doesn't consider nested attributes as 'changes', so updates (and a new version) doesn't get saved.
 Can fix this by timestamping 'updated_at' but the core CMS should be aware of nested_attributes and save correctly if they are present.

+## To Do (3.5.x upgrade)

+* Cannot delete poll responses via the admin.
+* Verify install works